Simone Inzaghi: Style of management

-Inzaghi has built a reputation for getting the most out of his players.
+In Rome, Inzaghi built a reputation for getting the most out of his players.
 He is known for deploying a 3–5–2 formation with wing-backs that like to get forward and join in the attacking play.
 In his preferred formation, two central strikers are supported by an attacking midfielder who sits just in front of the other two players in midfield.
 It is a tactically fluid system which appears like a 5–3–2 out of possession as the wing-backs drop back into defence.
 Inzaghi is also known for his versatility in how he sets his team up to defend.
 During his spell at Lazio, he implemented both a high press and a mid-block to win the ball back when their opponents were in possession.
 In 2022, Francesco Porzio of CBS Soccer noted that Inzaghi gave his players more freedom tactically than his predecessor Antonio Conte, which had a positive impact on the team's performances.
 Inzaghi's tactical approach at Inter in the lead-up to the 2023 Champions League final against Pep Guardiola's Manchester City was described as "reactive" by Miguel Delaney of The Independent, who noted that it was "difficult to identify patterns or trends in Inter’s play" under Inzaghi, and as such, preparing to face Inzaghi's teams posed challenges for opposing managers, as they were difficult to read.
 Beyond his tactical prowess, Inzaghi has also been praised for his leadership qualities as a manager, with James Horncastle of BBC Sport also noting in 2023 that he "is adaptable, a good man-manager and someone who manages moments in games".